1988 Lancang–Gengma earthquakes: Tectonic setting

-Earthquake
+Earthquakes

-The earthquakes originated along the Longlin–Lancang Fault Zone; a northwest–southeast striking, 210 km-long structure.
+These earthquakes originated along the Longlin–Lancang Fault Zone; a northwest–southeast striking, 210 km-long structure.
 Its northern section is a single strand while the southern section comprises a complex anastomosis of faults.
 Forming in the early to mid-Miocene, this dextral fault has accumulated 17 km of displacement.
 Its estimated slip rate is 3.4 mm per year.
 It was previously a sinistral fault as 30 km of left-lateral offset was observed in a batholith from geological studies.